frisbro303/signDNE_python/README.md

 ### Visualization

 When the `-v` or `--visualize` flag is used with a single input file, the tool will display a 3D visualization of the mesh.
-The mesh will be colored based on the normalized local DNE values, color gradient from blue through white to red.
-Blue represents low DNE values and red represents high DNE values.
+The mesh will be colored based on the normalized curvature values, color gradient from blue through white to red.
+Blue represents low curvature values and red represents high curvature values.

 ### Examples